Step 2.1: Build a 4-bar Crank-Rocker

 Save your model - CTRL+S.

 You can see that the Part-Outlines are Green (or a type of green).
-This color also indicates to you that the Parts are now kinematically-defined and solved.
+This color indicates to you that the Parts are kinematically-defined and solved.

-You MUST make sure all of the Parts in the model are kinematically-defined before you can analyze the motions and forces in Parts.
+You MUST make sure all of the Parts in the model are kinematically-defined before you analyze the motions and forces that act on Parts.

 Key Information: